ABDIRAHMAN-I/Project-Snowflake/README.md

 This project includes:

-* Python scripts for data transformation and splitting
+* Python scripts for data transformation, splitting and loading
 * Airflow DAG to orchestrate the ETL flow
 * Terraform code to provision snowflake warehouse, database, tables, etc
 * Environment-managed secrets for security